BernardQuatermass/exim-wiki/EximRelease.md

         - Move last release files in the `old` subdirectory
         - new files to `/srv/ftp/pub/exim/exim4/`
         - also unpack ChangeLog and NewStuff to `/srv/ftp/pub/exim/exim4/` and make `.gz` versions **This needs automating**
-        - Unpack PDF documentation from distro tarball into the website area :- 'cd /srv/www/vhosts/www.exim.org && tar xvf /srv/ftp/pub/exim/exim4/exim-pdf-4.92.1.tar.gz`
+        - Unpack PDF documentation from distro tarball into the website area :- `cd /srv/www/vhosts/www.exim.org && tar xvf /srv/ftp/pub/exim/exim4/exim-pdf-4.${maj}.tar.gz`
         - Don't do the HTML docs and the exim-pdf-current link; done during (auto) update of the website
 -   Write announcement including changes and cryptographic checksums
     -   SHA256 checksums only for now; 4.80 was the last to use both